tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Preflight-File-Request.md

 ---

 # Preflight File Request
 The `Preflight File Request` operation queries the Cross-Origin Resource Sharing (CORS) rules for Azure Files before sending the request.

 A web browser or another user agent sends a preflight request that includes the origin domain, method, and headers for the request that the agent wants to make.
 If CORS is enabled for Azure Files, then Azure Files evaluates the preflight request against the CORS rules that the account owner has configured via [Set File Service Properties](Set-File-Service-Properties.md).
 Azure Files then accepts or rejects the request.

-For more information about CORS and the preflight request, see [the CORS specification](https://www.w3.org/TR/cors/) and [Cross-Origin Resource Sharing (CORS) support for Azure Storage](Cross-Origin-Resource-Sharing--CORS--Support-for-the-Azure-Storage-Services.md).
+For more information about CORS and the preflight request, see [the CORS specification](https://www.w3.org/TR/cors/) and [CORS support for Azure Storage](Cross-Origin-Resource-Sharing--CORS--Support-for-the-Azure-Storage-Services.md).

 ## Protocol availability